|

 in SUPERMAN.

-His dark, edgy, gothic, and operatic style embellishes the world of
+His brooding, edgy, gothic, and operatic style embellishes the world of

 Batman beautifully, and consistently maintains the film’s tone.